 Simple Preventative Dog Dental Care Routine (Vet-Approved)!

-Here’s the good news: preventative dog dental care doesn’t have to be intense, expensive, or a daily wrestling match with a toothbrush.
-You don’t need a color-coded chart or a saintly amount of patience.
+Preventative dog dental care doesn’t have to be intense, expensive, or a daily wrestling match with a toothbrush.
+You just need a consistent daily routine you can stick to.

 Let’s make dog dental care easy and doable!